 12. The Man From Earth (2007)

 ‘The Man From Earth’ is a rare science-fiction movie that does not rely on computer graphics and special effects to be compelling.
-The film is set mostly in a single room of a house where a group of scholars are having a goodbye-party for a fellow professor, John Oldman.
+The film is set mostly in a single room of a house where a group of scholars is having a farewell party for a fellow professor, John Oldman.
 From this simple premise, the plot becomes thicker and thicker until it has us completely captivated and in awe.
 John Oldman is revealed to be a Cro-Magnan, a ‘caveman’ who has lived for nearly 14,000 years and changed with the changing times.

 ‘The Man From Earth’ is an engaging and provocative movie that demands our complete attention and engrosses us in its ideas.
-The film will leave you questioning your own beliefs of what is possible and whats not.
+The film will leave you questioning your own beliefs about what is possible and what’s not.
 The way the film unpacks its story with suspense and drama makes it particularly thought-provoking.
 It lingers so prominently in your thoughts that many are compelled to re-watch it again and again.

 11. Schindler’s List (1993)

-The Holocaust in Nazi Germany has been portrayed in countless movies, but few of them are as hard-hitting as Steven Spielberg‘s ‘Schindler’s List’.
+The Holocaust in Nazi Germany has been portrayed in countless movies, but few of them are as hard-hitting as Steven Spielberg‘s ‘Schindler’s List.’
 It tells the story of a businessman in occupied Poland, Oskar Schindler, who protects his Jewish workforce from the atrocities of the Nazis.
 Shot in black-and-white and with brilliant performances by Liam Neeson and Ralph Fiennes, this movie leaves you overwhelmed and dismal.
 For those that didn’t grow up under the gloom of World War II, watching this film can only be a minute realization of the gravity of those awful times.

 Read More: Best Pirate Movies of All Time